• Year 8

 Pupils in year 8 are regularly rewarded for good effort and hard work as well as having good attendance and being punctual.
 Rewards include recognition of their hard work through postcards, phone calls home and celebration assemblies.
 Reward trips will also take place for those pupils who consistently take a positive approach to school life.

-At the end of the year, pupils can look back on all they've achieved and begin to start planning for Year 9, the year in which they start their GCSEs!
+At the end of the year, pupils can look back on all they've achieved and begin to start planning for Year 9.

 Miss Baines- Head of Year